February 04, 2025 7 min read

 MIXING BOTTLES

-One way to add nutrients to the tank is to dose dry salts directly into the tank water and let it dissolve in the tank environment.
-However, many aquarists prefer mixing their own dosing solutions - which may contain a few different salts.
-This removes the need to measure each salt when dosing is done.
-Mixing solutions also allow greater precision for dosing into small tanks.
-For example, the amount of Phosphate salt a small tank requires may be so small that it is hard to measure - diluting a larger amount of dry salt into a solution and dosing the solution gives greater accuracy.
+One way of adding nutrients to the tank is to dose dry salts directly into the tank water and allow them to dissolve in the tank environment.
+However, many aquarists prefer to mix their own dosing solutions - which may contain a number of different salts.
+This eliminates the need to measure each salt when dosing.
+Mixed solutions also allow greater precision when dosing in small tanks.
+For example, the amount of phosphate salt required for a small tank may be so small that it is difficult to measure - diluting a larger amount of dry salt into a solution and dosing the solution gives greater accuracy.

 WEIGHING SCALE / MEASURING DEVICE

-A weighing scale accurate to at least 1 gram; many kitchen scales do.
-Seachem sells a digital measuring spoon accurate to 0.1 grams for around 20 USD.
-So if you're going to spend money on a weighing scale anyway, can consider it.
-If on a super tight budget where cost minimisation is the priority, using a set of accurate measuring spoons will work too - there will be some margin of error, but planted tanks work in a wide enough range that it won't matter most of the time.
-Plastic spoons don't rust after interaction with salts unlike metal ones.
+A scale accurate to at least 1 gram; many kitchen scales will do.
+Seachem sells a digital measuring spoon accurate to 0.1 grams for about $20.
+So if you're going to spend money on a scale anyway, it's worth considering.
+If you're on a super tight budget where cost minimisation is a priority, a set of accurate measuring spoons will also work - there will be some margin of error, but planted tanks work over a wide enough range that it won't matter most of the time.
+Plastic spoons don't rust after interaction with salts, unlike metal ones.

-Firstly, target levels for nutrients in tank is quoted in ppm (parts per million).
-So when someone say that they have 1 ppm of nitrates in the tank, this means that for the given mass of water in the tank, divide it by a million and that is the mass of nitrates available in the tank.
-So 1 ppm of nitrates in a tank that has 1 million kg of water, means that the tank contains 1 kg of nitrates > (1 out of 1 000 000).
+Firstly, target levels for nutrients in the tank are given in ppm (parts per million).
+So if someone says they have 1 ppm of nitrates in the tank, this means that for the given mass of water in the tank, divide by one million and that is the mass of nitrates available in the tank.
+So 1 ppm of nitrates in a tank containing 1 million kg of water means that the tank contains 1 kg of nitrates (1 out of 1 000 000).

-The target levels for each nutrient is different and this is covered on the page on nutrient dosing approaches.
-EI for example, recommends dosing up to 30ppm of potassium in a week.
+The target levels for each nutrient are different and this is covered on the nutrient dosing approaches page.
+For example, EI recommends dosing up to 30ppm of potassium per week.

 How does one measure a dose for 30ppm of potassium for a 100 litre tank size?